Just Traveling Thru

 The bison in Yellowstone, were obviously dressed for the weather, and were no doubt much warmer than we were!
 Of course when you are over six feet tall and weight in excess of 2,000 pounds and wear a heavy fur coat, staying warm is easier for them than for humans!

-There are approximately 5,000 buffalo in the Park, but the Park Service has a program that reduces the herd size each year.
+There are approximately 5,000 buffalo in the Park, but the National Park Service (NPS) has a program that reduces the herd size each year.
 This is a controversial program because bison were nearly extinct at one point.
+The NPS program faces public scrutiny from various groups.
+Some believe bison populations should be allowed to expand naturally, while others prioritize protecting livestock and human safety.
+Balancing these diverse perspectives requires ongoing dialogue, research, and adaptation of management strategies.

 Yellowstone Geography